Moazoom/CW2024/README.md

 ### Boss
 A new special attack was added, and shield logic was changed.
 The projectile offset was also tweaked to make it more accurate.
+New Maximum and Minimum Y values were made.

 ### BossProjectile
 The velocity is now increased every frame, causing the projectile to accelerate.